 First-Year students who will be continuing in a language they have already studied will take the placement test to determine which courses they need to complete their language requirement.Take the Test

 Beyond your first-year experience at the Center for World Languages and Cultures, you can continue your traditional language courses in one of DU's language departments.
-They offer major and minor courses in Chinese, French, German, Hebrew, Italian, Japanese, Latin, Russian and Spanish.
-They also offer intermediate classes in Arabic and Arabic culture courses taught in English.
+They offer major and minor courses in Chinese, French, German, Italian, Japanese, Russian, and Spanish.
+They also offer intermediate classes in Arabic and Hebrew.

 Explore Majors and Minors with a Language Component

 The DILS program focuses on languages not traditionally taught in classrooms at DU and students design the goals of their study while working with a private Language Partner.
 Participation in our program helps you shape your academic and career goals, prepare for study abroad and field experience courses, enhance your application for internship experiences and cultivate rewarding intercultural relationships.